kelexine/GSIFixes/README.md

-## GSIFixes-Hot-11S
+## GSIFixes for Transsion Devices

-This repository is a magisk module for Infinix HOT 11S to improve vendor and fix bugs of GSI Roms.
+This project was initially started by @SOUROVKHANNAHID as a magisk module for Infinix HOT 11S to improve vendor and fix bugs after flashing GSI Roms.

-Tested on infinix hot 11s (both NFC and non NFC).
+Tested on infinix hot 11s (both NFC and non NFC) | Tecno Spark 8 series and other some other Transsion devices with similar problems.

-Use it at your own risk.
+Although it has been tested on the above phones i still don't guarantee that it works for you so use it at your own risk.

 ## Current Fixes
 + Call volume